Dorm Fire Safety and Maintenance

 Swarthmore College is committed to the safety of its residential, academic, and staff buildings.
-Fire Safety is always a chief concern and is a shared responsibility of the Dean's Office, Public Safety, and the Maintenance Department, as well as the occupants and users of the buildings.
+Fire Safety is always a chief concern and is a shared responsibility of the Student Affairs Division, Public Safety, and the Maintenance Department, as well as the occupants and users of the buildings.

 All dormitories have Simplex Alarm systems connected via fiber optic cable to a monitoring station at Public Safety in the Ben West House.
 That station is monitored 24 hours a day every day of the year.
 To further enhance safety, all dormitories have been retrofitted with sprinkler systems capable of producing 15 gallons of water per minute per sprinkler head.
 These sprinkler systems are monitored by Swarthmore Public Safety via flow switches in each dorm that will indicate that water is moving.